 Memorable Manitobans: Peter Robert Loutit (1878-1961)

-He taught at Windsor School and in the Selkirk School District, and was Principal of the Central School (circa 1910) and North Ward School at Selkirk, as well as working at remote rural schools around the province.
-He was President of the Manitoba League of Teachers (1907) and in retirement was active in the Mentors’ Club.
+He taught at Windsor School (?-?) and was Principal of the Central School (1910) and North Ward School at Selkirk (1913-1914), as well as working at remote rural schools around the province.
+In 1907, he was the first President of the Manitoba League of Teachers, forerunner of the Manitoba Teachers' Society, and in retirement was active in the Mentors’ Club.
 After 1926, he involved himself with the Gideons organization, and played lead role in founding the Winnipeg Camp of the Gideons, as well as involving himself with other Gideons projects and was recognized as “Veteran Member” by the Gideons International in Canada.

 Birth and marriage registrations, Manitoba Vital Statistics.

 1911 Canada census, Automated Genealogy.

 1916 Canada Census, Library and Archives Canada.

 “Crookes - Loutit,” Winnipeg Tribune, 18 January 1946, page 11.

 Obituary, Winnipeg Free Press, 12 September 1961, page 27.

 Obituary [Muriel Roberta Levant], Winnipeg Free Press, 13 July 2000, page C10.

 Obituary [Anne Marguerite Loutit], Winnipeg Free Press, 16 March 2005, page 24.